How to Create a Subscription Model with Churn Calculation

 My Subscription Model Template includes a few examples of estimating variable customer costs.
 The spreadsheet takes the number of sign-ups and multiplies them by customer acquisition cost assumption to calculate the direct marketing spend.
 Then, it takes the number of users in a period and multiplies it by a fixed $ monthly payment to estimate other recurring costs.

-You can read more about analysing customer acquisition costs in my tutorial on How to Create a Marketing Investment Plan in Excel.
+Learn More: You can read more about analysing customer acquisition costs in my tutorial on How to Create a Marketing Investment Plan.

 Step 5: Use a Customer Lifetime Value Calculator